MAT 114: CONVEX GEOMETRY

 Topics to be covered in 114 (breakup of topics is approximate):

-(a) Convex sets, Basic linear geometry in Euclidean space, (b) Linear, Affine, and Convex Combinations & Hulls. (c) Families of Convex bodies: Balls and Ellipsoids, Polytopes and Polyhedra (d) Supporting hyperplanes and Separation, Width and diameter. (e) Faces and Extreme points, Krein-Milman theorem. (f) Caratheodory, Helly and Radon (their famous theorems)
+(a) Convex sets, Basic linear geometry in Euclidean space, (b) Linear, Affine, and Convex Combinations & Hulls. (c) Families of Convex bodies: Balls and Ellipsoids, Polytopes and Polyhedra (d) Supporting hyperplanes and Separation, Width and diameter. (e) Faces and Extreme points, Krein-Milman theorem. (f) Caratheodory, Helly and Radon (the 3 famous theorems) (g) Approximating convex bodies with polytopes. (h) Polarity and duality

-(a) Polarity and Duality. (b) Structure of Polyhedra and Polytopes (Farkas, Weyl-Minkowski's theorem) (c) Main constructions and Visualization (e.g. Prisms, Pyramids, Projections, Schlegel Diagrams, Nets). (d) Combinatorial & Computational Issues: Faces, Euler's formula, Graphs of polytopes (Steinitz, Balinski's theorem).
+(a) Structure of Polyhedra and Polytopes (Farkas, Weyl-Minkowski's theorem) (b) Main constructions and Visualization (e.g., Prisms, Pyramids, Projections, Schlegel Diagrams, Nets). (d) Combinatorial & Computational Issues: Faces, Euler's formula, Graphs of polytopes (Steinitz, Balinski's theorem), diameter. (e) Metric Issues: Volumes and lattice points, widths. (f) Convex hulls, Simplex method and Reverse-search.

 GRADING